Duolei-Wang/Duolei-Wang/README.md

 Hi, I'm D. Wang, a chinese student got a BS degree of Math at SUSTech.

-- 🤔 I’m looking for some PhD program PLT related.
+I’m looking for some PhD program PLT related.

-  Emmm, I realize I'll be in regret in the future if I not try to learn something interest me.

-- 🔭 I’m currently working as a RA at CUHKSZ.
+- 📫 How to reach me:

+  - Public: duolei.wang@gmail.com

+  - Self: wangdl2020@mail.sustech.edu.cn

+- ⚡ Fun fact:

+  - My graduate number at SUSTech is No.64, I think it's a good number XD.
+  - I was a vocal in a campus Chinese Rock Band.
+  - My lucky number is 7 or 47.
+  - I like chocolate flavour Vitamilk very much.

 - 🌱 I’m currently learning PLT related.